Operation Pike

-Planning
+Plan

 After the conclusion of the German-Soviet Pact, Britain and France became concerned that the Soviets supplied oil to the Germans.
+Anti-communist attitudes in both countries had also increased in the first few months of World War II due to the provision by the Soviet Union of economic assistance to the Germans and their aggressive actions in Eastern Europe.
 Planning began soon after the Soviet invasion of Poland during September 1939 and increased after Stalin began the Winter War against Finland in November 1939.
 The plan included the seizure of northern Norway and Sweden and an advance into Finland to confront Soviet troops and naval forces in the Baltic Sea.
-The plan was considered costly and ineffective in dealing with the German threat and so was reduced to the seizure of Norway and the Swedish iron ore mines.
-British and French politicians were for the continuation of the conflict between Finland and the USSR to legitimize their attack on the Soviets.
+The plan was considered costly and ineffective in dealing with the German threat and so was reduced to the seizure of Norway and the Swedish iron ore mines, Plan R 4.
+British and French politicians were for the continuation of the conflict between Finland and the USSR to legitimise their attack on the Soviet forces.